Duke of Zhou: Under King Wen and King Wu

+Ji Dan, being a royal son, was heavily involved in government from a young age.
+Activity increased considerably after the Battle of Muye, where he was a chief advisor to the newly-enthroned Ji Fa, King Wu of Zhou.
+King Wu distributed many fiefs to his relatives and followers.
+Ji Dan was offered a fief in Qufu, Lu, and while he did accept it, he did not relocate to Lu to continue assisting in government.

+The Metal-Bound Coffer anecdote in the Book of Documents records King Wu falling ill, to which the Duke of Zhou prayed for his safety.

 The Duke of Zhou was credited with elaborating the doctrine of the Mandate of Heaven, which countered Shang propaganda that as descendants of the god Shangdi they should be restored to power.
 According to this doctrine, Shang injustice and decadence had so grossly offended Heaven that Heaven had removed their authority and commanded the reluctant Zhou to replace the Shang and restore order, as Heaven itself follows the will of the people.
 Therefore upholding virtue and ruling with justice and clemency, showing pity to the orphans and widows, and ensure respectful treatment to everyone corresponds to the will of Heaven and the people, as Duke Zhou expresses and emphasized to the young king Cheng and his courtiers.